SAP-samples/analytics-cloud-datasphere-community-content/README.md

 It contains files for download of the SAC content and/or DSP content in the .package format.
 Depending on the use case it may contain additional assets such as sample data files.

-Please check the documentation ["Community Content"](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/42093f14b43c485fbe3adbbe81eff6c8/603e26204ce14bd8b5f9729a8123636f.html) and how to download and install community content and follow the instructions shared in the readme of each project.
+Please check the documentation ["Community Content"](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/42093f14b43c485fbe3adbbe81eff6c8/603e26204ce14bd8b5f9729a8123636f.html) how to download and install community content.
+Please follow the specific instructions shared in the readme of each project.

 Each project folder contains a detailed description of the content in its README file.
 It may also include additional sources of information if available such as a blog or a pdf documentation.